davidekete/remix-ide/docs/run.md

 ## Value:

-- This sets the amount of ETH, WEI, GWEI, etc. that is sent to a contract or a payable function. <br>
+- This sets the amount of ETH, Wei, Gwei, etc. that is sent to a contract or a payable function. <br>
   **Note:** payable functions have a red button.

 The **Value** field is always reset to 0 after each transaction execution. <br>